atuinframework/gae-atuin/README.md

 gulp update
 ```

-Each time you will change the `requirements.txt` file remember also to run this update task.
+Each time you change the `requirements.txt` file don't forget to run this update task.

 ## Translations